vsrinivas/fuchsia/docs/development/workflows/fx.md

 in the rest of the system.
 Users who find themselves with this issue mostly need to find efficient workflow methods to fully restart the relevant software stack.

-XXX: TODO: NEEDED: simple example command to restart all GUI / shell components, e.g. if basemgr spawned things under a job or a component topology, a method to restart that topology (e.g. `killall basemgr.cmx`, however that's no good today).

 ## Execute tests {#execute-tests}